Badgerati/Pode.Web/docs/Tutorials/Elements/Select.md

 ## Multiple

 You can render a multiple select element, where more than one option can be selected, by using the `-Multiple` switch.
 By default only the first 4 options are shown, this can be altered using the `-Size` parameter.

+## Inline

+You can render this element inline with other non-form elements by using the `-NoForm` switch.
+This will remove the form layout, and render the element more cleanly when used outside of a form.